PaperCutSoftware/RaspberryPiReleaseStation/README.md

 Run the setup script and follow the prompts.

 After the SD card image has been created it can be backed up and duplicated.
-    Edit the file machine.local to configure the network details and Edit the file pc-connection.properties to specifiy the Papercut server details
+    Edit the file machine.local (on `/boot`) to configure the network details and Edit the file pc-connection.properties to specifiy the Papercut server details

 This script attempts to restrict users from running anything other than the Papercut release station software.
 To that end: